Janssen COVID-19 Vaccine (Ad26.COV2-S) Description

 December 1, 2020 - The European Medicines Agency's human medicines committee (CHMP) has started a rolling review of Ad26.COV2.S, a COVID-19 vaccine from Janssen-Cilag International N.V.
 The CHMP’s decision to start the rolling review is based on preliminary results from laboratory studies and early clinical studies in adults.
 These studies suggest that the vaccine triggers the production of antibodies and immune cells that target the SARS-CoV-2 coronavirus.

 November 18, 2020 - The Spanish Agency for Medicines and Health Products authorized phase III of the clinical trial in Spain of the Janssen (a Johnson & Johnson company) vaccine.
 This is the first phase III clinical trial for a vaccine against COVID-19 of this type authorized in Spain.
-Furthermore, the trials will be conducted in nine hospitals in Spain to recruit eligible volunteers, including people without any chronic diseases and people with concurrent illnesses.
+Furthermore, the tests will be conducted in nine hospitals in Spain to recruit eligible volunteers, including people without any chronic diseases and people with concurrent illnesses.
 Twenty percent of the participants will be under 40 years old, and 30 percent will be over 60 years old, the ministry informed.

 November 14, 2020 - Johnson & Johnson announced the expansion to the partnership between its Janssen Pharmaceutical Companies and the Biomedical Advanced Research and Development Authority (BARDA) for the ongoing development of Janssen's investigational COVID-19 vaccine candidate, Ad26.COV2-S.